 A Bengal Cat is a unique breed resulting from crossing an Asian Leopard Cat with a domestic cat.
 You get the wild look and beauty of a Leopard Cat, but only in pet form.
 The first generation offspring (F1) is the result of mating an Asian Leopard Cat with a domestic cat.
-These usually do not make good pets because of their wild heritage.
 This would also include the F2's and F3's.
 An F4 and beyond (also called an SBT) is considered to be the domestic Bengal.
 After 3 generations of Bengal to Bengal breeding, the breed is recognized for championship competition by most International Domestic Cat Associations.

 From about three weeks of age until about 16 weeks, kittens have a fuzzy gray look to them that blurs their markings and affects their color.
 This is known as the "ugly fuzzies" and it will gradually disappear.
 Their markings and beautiful coat will develop, and you will not be disappointed.
 A Bengals markings can take up to a year or sometimes longer to completely develop.
 Bengals are very friendly and lovable when socialized properly.
 Most of them LOVE water.
 This is something that they inherit through their wild heritage.
 Don't be surprised if they decide to join you when you take a shower.
 They come running when they hear you turn on a faucet.
 They will "help" you wash dishes and also be right there while you brush your teeth.
 Bengals have "puppy personalities", their playful antics are amazing.